How to Lower Your Ambulance Bill in 2026

 | Best strategy | Check upcoding, verify mileage, negotiate using Medicare rate, check state law | Invoke No Surprises Act, file complaint if insurer or provider violates it |

 Not sure what you were billed for?
-Check your itemized bill for HCPCS codes.
+Check your itemized bill for billing codes.
 Ground ambulance codes start with A0425 through A0434.
-Air ambulance codes are A0431 (fixed-wing) and A0436 (helicopter).
+Air ambulance codes are A0431 (airplane) and A0436 (helicopter).
 See our full ambulance cost breakdown for details on each code.

-When an ambulance company bills $3,000 but your insurance pays $800, the remaining $2,200 is “balance billed” to you.
+This is often a balance bill.
+The ambulance company charged $3,000, your insurer paid $800, and now the ambulance company wants you to pay the remaining $2,200.
 For air ambulance, federal law prevents this.
-For ground ambulance, it depends entirely on your state.
+For ground ambulance, it depends on your state and plan type.

 States with Ground Ambulance Balance Billing Protections (2026)

 As of 2026, 22 states have some form of ground ambulance balance billing protection.
-Five states added new protections in 2025 alone.
 Key examples include:

 Strong Protections